hacks-guide/Guide_Wii/_pages/en_US/wilbrand.md

         ![running Wilbrand on Windows](/images/exploits/wilbrand/windows.png)

-    + Linux/MacOS: `./Wilbrand AA-BB-CC-DD-EE-FF MM/DD/YYYY VERSION /media/mount_dir`
+    + Linux/macOS: `./Wilbrand AA-BB-CC-DD-EE-FF MM/DD/YYYY VERSION /media/mount_dir`
         + If you have not opened your terminal directly in the folder Wilbrand was extracted to, use `cd` to enter it first, eg. `cd ~/Desktop/Wilbrand`
         + `/media/mount_dir` is the folder your SD card is mounted in.
 This may vary depending on your Linux distro.

         ![running Wilbrand on Linux](/images/exploits/wilbrand/linux.png)

 1. Copy all files from the hackmii_installer_v1.2 `.zip` to a folder on your computer.
-    + You may also simply open the zip file in your archive manager.
 1. Copy `boot.elf` from the hackmii_installer_v1.2 `.zip` to the root of your SD card.
 1. Reinsert your SD card into your console.
     + The SD card must be inserted in the SD card slot located in the front of the Wii.
 Using a USB to SD adapter plugged into the Wii's USB port will not work.
 1. On your Wii, return to the Wii Menu.
 1. Launch the Wii Message Board.
 1. Open the green letter with a bomb.
-    + Ensure the date on your Wii is correct, otherwise you might be unable to find the letter.
+    + Ensure the date on your Wii is correct, or you might be unable to find the letter.
     + In some cases, you may need to check the messages for tommorow or yesterday for the letter to show up.
     + If you don't see the green letter, check if any errors appear in the SD card section of `Data Management`.
-If any do, there may be an issue with the SD card format or the Wii’s SD card reader.
+If there are errors, there may be an issue with the SD card format or the Wii’s SD card reader.

     ![Wilbrand in its natural habitat](/images/exploits/wilbrand/msgboard.png)